 1. Add ground flaxseeds to cereal or muesli

 Adding a tablespoon of ground flaxseeds to your breakfast is a great way to increase its nutrient content.
 Each tablespoon of ground flaxseeds contains about 1.8 grams of plant omega-3 fatty acids and 1.9 grams of soluble fibre, which can help to improve cardiovascular health by lowering blood pressure and bad cholesterol (LDL).
 Experts recommend that flaxseeds should be eaten ground, rather than whole, so that they can be more easily absorbed by the body.

 I make a really simple muesli by mixing together 1/3 cup rolled oats, 1 tbsp ground flaxseeds and 1-2 tbsp of goji berries.
 I eat it with soya yoghurt, which also helps to reduce cholesterol.
 As I have my breakfast at work, I prepare it the night before in a jar to take in.
 You can prepare a few jars at the same time in advance, as the yoghurt won’t make the oats too soggy.

 2. Sprinkle sunflower seeds on pancakes

 Sunflower seeds are an incredibly rich source of vitamins and minerals, such as vitamin E, thiamin, selenium and magnesium.
 They also contain monounsaturated fatty acids, which can help to lower bad cholesterol (LDL) and increase good cholesterol (HDL).
-They are delicious roasted in honey, or just plain, and sprinkled on breakfast pancakes.
+They are delicious roasted in honey, or just plain, and sprinkled on these cholesterol-lowering breakfast pancakes.

 3. Add flavoured mixed seeds to salads & vegetables